-Please DO NOT USE Patient Identification (PID) labels on any blood bottles unless produced on demand from the Order Communication system.
-Blood Transfusion samples MUST be handwritten and signed by the person taking the sample.
+Do not use Patient Identification (PID) labels on blood bottles.

+Only labels that have been produced on demand from the Order Communication system may be used on blood bottles.

+Blood Transfusion samples must be handwritten and signed by the person taking the sample.